coder/terraform-provider-coder/docs/resources/app.md

 - `command` (String) A command to run in a terminal opening this app.
 In the web, this will open in a new tab.
 In the CLI, this will SSH and execute the command.
 Either "command" or "url" may be specified, but not both.
 - `healthcheck` (Block Set, Max: 1) HTTP health checking to determine the application readiness. (see [below for nested schema](#nestedblock--healthcheck))
 - `icon` (String) A URL to an icon that will display in the dashboard.
-View built-in icons here: https://github.com/coder/coder/tree/main/site/static/icon.
-Use a built-in icon with `"${data.coder_workspace.me.access_url}/icon/<path>"`.
+View built-in icons here: https://github.com/coder/coder/tree/main/site/static/icons.
+Use a built-in icon with `data.coder_workspace.me.access_url + "/icons/<path>"`.
 - `name` (String) A display name to identify the app.
 - `relative_path` (Boolean) Specifies whether the URL will be accessed via a relative path or wildcard.
 Use if wildcard routing is unavailable.
 - `url` (String) A URL to be proxied to from inside the workspace.
 Either "command" or "url" may be specified, but not both.